You are currently viewing What are Staging Server Environments in e-Learning?

 Your Main Site Keeps Working

-Your main site keeps working.
-Your main production site, the one that’s serving customers, the one that’s delivering content, the one that’s converting prospects into future customers that keeps working while you’re experimenting on your test server.
+Your main site keeps running.
+Your main production site, the one that is serving customers, the one that is delivering content, the one that is converting prospects into future customers, continues operating smoothly while you experiment on your test server.

 Test Without Affecting Users

-You can also keep testing without affecting your users.
-But that’s awesome, You could try new plugins.
-You could try new features.
-You can mess around with your theme and your colors and try all sorts of stuff and it’s not going to affect your existing users and customers.
+You can also keep testing without affecting your users, which is great.
+You can try new plugins, explore new features, experiment with your theme and colors, and make all sorts of changes without impacting your existing users and customers.

 Don’t Break What’s Working

-Then next up, you’re not going to want to break what’s working.
-You have a version out there of your different features and services.
-You don’t want to break it, maybe you’re trying to make it slightly better.
-Maybe you’re adding a whole new main menu, a whole new course, a set of rooms, PDFs, or resources for your students, so you want to be able to add that new stuff, experiment with that new stuff without breaking.
+Next, you do not want to break what is already working.
+You have a version of your features and services out there, and you want to keep it running smoothly.
+Maybe you are trying to make small improvements, or perhaps you are adding a whole new main menu, a new course, a set of rooms, PDFs, or resources for your students.
+You need a way to add and experiment with these new features without risking what is already in place.

 Verify Updates and Features